loqimean/tailwindcss_merger/README.md

 gem install tailwindcss_merger
 ```

+# To Do
+- [ ] Fix push to heroku with .gitignore-d file `application.tailwindcss.css`

 # Warning

 Please pay attention, that this gem overwrites your existing application.tailwind.css file and because of it before starting any tailwindcss rake task move styles to separate files, like: typography.css, buttons.css, tables.css and etc.